oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ### Objectives
 In this lab, you will:

-* Run the `add_replication_reporting_curl.sh` script, which would automatically perform the following tasks:
+* Run the `add_replication_activeactive_curl.sh` script, which would automatically perform the following tasks:

-   * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the Database instance
+   * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the database instance
    *	Add supplemental logging to the database schema `hr` (SCHEMATRANDATA) on the source PDB, <b>DBNORTH</b>
    *	Add heartbeat and checkpoint tables on the source and target PDBs.
    *	Add Extract on the source PDB, <b>DBNORTH</b>
    *	Set up the Extract parameter file
    *	Add Distribution Path from source to target systems
    *	Add Replicat on the target PDB, <b>DBSOUTH</b>
-* View the Standard Business Report based on sample data.
+* View the lag statistics and check for data duplication.
-* Delete the data replication environment using the `delete_replication_reporting_curl.sh` script.
+* Delete the data replication environment using the `delete_replication_activeactive_curl.sh` script.

 ### Prerequisites